kulvitaly/experiments/Sandbox/NoWasteProcessor/ReadMe.md

-# API to store raw data grabbed from "No waste" web page.
+# API to store raw data grabbed from "No waste" web page for future processing.